Doqutor/doqutor-core/README.md

 To mitigate this potential attack vector, we have set up a watcher on the CloudTrail logs which detects changes to the S3 bucket.
 If the changes were enacted by the CI/CD pipeline (i.e. the " frontend-deployment" user with its own set of public and private keys), then the changes are ignored.
 If any other user makes the changes, then a lambda is triggered which reruns the CI/CD pipeline to create a fresh copy and deployment of the frontend to replace any of the unsolicited changes to the S3 bucket.

-Reverts back the S3 bucket to previous version.
+Reverts back the S3 bucket to the previous version.

 ![File add to s3 bucket](https://github.com/Doqutor/doqutor-core/blob/master/images/s3_IR.png?raw=true)